alangpierce/tinyquery/README.md

 ## Features

-* Almost all of the core SQL language: SELECT, FROM, WHERE, GROUP BY, JOIN (including LEFT OUTER JOIN and CROSS JOIN), LIMIT, subqueries.
+* Almost all of the core SQL language: SELECT, FROM, WHERE, HAVING, GROUP BY, JOIN (including LEFT OUTER JOIN and CROSS JOIN), LIMIT, subqueries.
 * Many of the common functions and operators.
 See runtime.py for a list.
 * Importing from CSV.
 * API wrappers for creating, getting, and deleting tables, and for creating and managing query and copy jobs and getting query results.

 ## What's missing?
-Quite a bit, currently, although many of these things shouldn't be *that* hard to implement:

 * ORDER BY.
-* HAVING.
 * Repeated columns and record columns, and all of the features that go along with them:
     * FLATTEN